High Rolls, New Mexico: History

-Other activities in the High Rolls/Mountain Park area included a poultry farm, a sawmill, a blacksmith shop and a shingle mill run by water from the Fresnal stream.
-The Courtney Mine shipped copper ore from its location 4 miles south of High Rolls.

 The first store was the High Rolls Mercantile Store, built in 1905, and it is still standing on Railroad Drive in High Rolls to this day.
 The original area school was a log cabin built in 1889.
 A school in Haynes Canyon was built in 1908 and the rock school in Karr Canyon was built in 1922 using some of the lumber from the old Haynes Canyon school.
 Although designed for indoor plumbing none was installed until 1944, because some school board members believed it was unnecessary.

 The first church building was constructed of logs in 1888.
 In 1906, the Fresnal Baptist Church was built in Haynes Canyon.
-It is the present High Rolls/Mountain Park United Methodist Church, now a state historical site.
+It then became the High Rolls/Mountain Park United Methodist Church, and is currently Mountain Bible Fellowship, now a state historical site.

 The High Rolls Development Company was formed in 1909 and built a three-story hotel with 25 rooms, which opened in 1912.
 The company also constructed about 50 guest cottages for summer visitors.
 Over the years, the hotel served as a tuberculosis sanitarium and later as a retreat for Jesuit priests.
 Finally, the hotel was dismantled, with part staying and becoming a private residence while other parts became homes in Alamogordo.
 Of the 50 cottages, only about six remain, all remodeled and added to, on what was known as Cottage Row.

 The 160 acre Skyline Ranch of the YMCA was a well-known feature of the region from its start in 1908 as Camp Mescalero until it was sold and became private property in the 1980s.

 Probably the best known native of the area is Bill Mauldin, nationally syndicated cartoonist, Pulitzer Prize winner known for his wartime cartoons often featuring Willie and Joe.
 Mauldin was born and raised in Mountain Park and his first cartoon appeared in the Alamogordo High School newspaper.

 The two communities have grown over the years.
 In 1956, the High Rolls/Mountain Park Post Office was established.